GenomicsAotearoa/Imputation-workshop/README.md

-# Imputation-workshop

-The imputation workshop aims to get you started with your own analysis......
+# Imputation-workshop In-person, Hamilton (LIC office) on the 11th of August 2021

+This specialist workshop, hosted by LIC with the support of Genomics Aotearoa and NeSI, is for researchers ready to explore the technique of genotype imputation.
+Genotype imputation is a cost-efficient approach to approximate high-density genotypes or full sequence data from low-density genotypes/low-pass sequencing data of individuals.
+This workshop is intended for anyone interested in learning how to use either Beagle or Minimac to impute genotypes and how to evaluate the imputation performance.
+A brief overview of imputation will be followed by demonstrations and exercises on the following topics:
+·         Quality control and preparation of genetic data for imputation ·         Evaluating the imputation performance using different parameters

+## Prerequisites:
+To get the most out of this workshop, it is encouraged that attendees know about basic genetics and genomics and have familiarity with bash and R.

-The schedule for the 11th of August will be as follows:
+# The schedule for the 11th of August will be as follows:

----

 ## Morning: Theory (9:00am-12:00pm)
 9:00-9:30  Test NeSI access & Greeting